KNREMLOCapstone/00-EntryPoint/README.md

-# EntryPoint
-This Organization is created as a part of the TSAI EMLOV2 Capstone project.
+This Github Organization is created as a part of the TSAI EMLOV2 Capstone project.

 <p>&nbsp;</p>
 <h1 style="text-align: center;">Capstone Assignment</h1>